Events Held - 2022

 Tuesday October 17th.
 A few members from Probus & Galleon Scout Fellowship visited the London Canal Museum, near Kings Cross.
 The new exhibition showed the lost canals of London.
 There were dozens of small canals that were used for specific purposes to transport goods from the River Thames to the markets and commercial centres of the capital.
 The Museum is a short way from Kings Cross Station and is well worth a visit.

 Tuesday October 10th.
 We had 29 members including 2 guests.
-Today's lunch was spring rolls with a special sweet chilli dip, followed by chicken, vegetable & leek casserole with crusty bread and then a very nice apple crumble and custard.
 We welcomed back Maggie Radcliffe and her husband who gave us another very interesting slide presentation of famous people and their downfall.

 Tuesday September 12th 2017.
 Prior to the lunch we had our usual bi-monthly committee meeting.
 This turned out to be a very lively meeting.
 Items discussed included meals at the Jolly Farmers, the Ladies Christmas Lunch, the outcome of the Chocolates at the Ladies Summer Lunch; bookings and fees for our speakers, Quiz night at Galleon.
 None of us had time to fall asleep.
-28 members sat down to the lunch which consisted of Seafood bites followed by liver & bacon for main and Fresh Fruit Salad for Dessert.
 Our speaker gave a slide show of Switzerlands transport systems and how efficient they were where scheduled connections waited for both systems to arrive.

 Tuesday August 8th 12.20pm lunch which consisted of a assorted light summer items, unfortunately we forget to tell the weather office as it turned out to be cold and wet.
 Our speakers this month were two female musicians- Claire gave us a talk about the history and development of the Cello with particular reference as to where and how it could be played by ladies.
 Then Anne gave us a very similar talk with reference to the Guitar.
 The session concluded with a couple of duets specially composed for the Cello & Guitar.
 A very interesting and informative talk.